austinhuang0131/joinmatrix/servers.md

   * "...-oriented": The homeserver is intended to serve the mentioned purpose.
   * "...-inclined": While the homeserver is not specifically intended to serve any purpose, it is nevertheless used for the mentioned purpose.
 * **Registration method**: Exact registration procedure.
 Those are tested (but not necessarily thoroughly) on [the official Element web client](https://app.element.io) and, in most cases, should work for other clients as well.
-  * "In-house Element": You may [register](../guide/#register-an-account) using the Element client hosted on the homeserver, which is linked.
-This is usually due to reCaptcha domain restriction.
+  * "In-house Element/Cinny/SchildiChat": You may [register](../guide/#register-an-account) using the named client hosted on the homeserver, which is linked.
   * "Form": You may register using the linked form.
   * "See info page": Refer to the page linked in the "server name" column.
   * "Manual": After clicking "Create Account" and "Edit," enter the server name (without `https://`) to [create an account](../guide/#register-an-account) on this homeserver.